 Example: The development of the balance sheet does not reflect the movements typical of the declared sector.
-The income statement is characterized by high revenues that grow exponentially in a short period of time and at the same time by low operating added value.
-For some types of companies, if there is an obligation to keep, record the balance sheet, it is usually of an abbreviated type with very elastic assets, while the liabilities generally have a low capital contribution.
+The income statement is characterized by high revenues that grow exponentially in a short period of time and, at the same time, by low operating added value.
+For some types of companies, if there is an obligation to keep and record the balance sheet, it is usually of an abbreviated type with very elastic assets, while the liabilities generally have a low capital contribution.

 From an objective point of view, the paper mill is also characterized by very significant and frequent bank movements with incoming and outgoing payments referring to the payment of invoices by other companies due to repeated withdrawals by the directors from suppliers and, in many cases, also from foreign companies.

 It is of great importance in the context of anti-money laundering procedures to identify shell companies.
 In particular, the need arises from the multiple interconnection factors that exist between tax offenses and the offense of money laundering.
-This has become evident in this delicate period of pandemic anomalies that have been detected in the so-called "Suspicious Transaction Reports"—suspicious transaction reports (SOS).
+This has become evident in this delicate period of pandemic anomalies that have been detected in the so-called "Suspicious Transaction Reports" (SAR).

 Anormaly Indicators, Factors, and How to Detect

 A false invoice is understood as declaring a service that was never actually provided by falsifying its objective (so-called false objectivity) or subjective (so-called false subjectivity) content.
-Objective and subjective anomaly indicators can be listed as below:
+Objective and subjective anomaly indicators can be listed below: